Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 1,200–3,500/night (~€104–304) | Location: Brunkebergstorg 4, Norrmalm

-Hobo Hotel (adjacent to the extraordinary new Brunkebergstorg square, one of the finest contemporary urban design interventions in Stockholm — the new square, fountains, and the extraordinary Nationalmuseum boat dock) is the finest value-design hotel in Stockholm — the extraordinary rooftop bar (the most popular summer terrace in Stockholm), the excellent design throughout, and the competitive prices for the design quality.
+Hobo Hotel sits on the newly redesigned Brunkebergstorg square — one of Stockholm’s most successful contemporary urban design interventions, with a new public square and fountains.
+It is the best value-design hotel in the city: the rooftop bar is among the most popular summer terraces in Stockholm, the design is sharp throughout, and the prices are competitive for the quality.

 Clarion Hotel Amaranten — Kungsholmen